Ad orientem: Lutheran liturgy

 Traditionally, in the Lutheran Churches, the Divine Service "is oriented to the East from which the Sun of Righteousness will return".
 Though some parishes now celebrate the Mass versus populum, the traditional liturgical posture of ad orientem is retained by many Lutheran churches.

 Among Eastern Lutheran churches that celebrate the Byzantine Rite, the eastward position is universally practiced.

+A Lutheran priest in the Church of Sweden elevating the host during a mass performed ad orientem.
+Although the Church of Sweden missal/handbook doesn't prescribe one way or another, the prevailing norm since around the 1970s has been versus populum.
+Ad orientem does still occur however, especially in older churches constructed with fixed altars in the choir.